Table of Contents

-Long term disability (LTD) insurance is a crucial safety net for many employees.
-These benefits provide financial security in the event of a disabling illness or injury.
+Long-term disability (LTD) insurance is a crucial safety net for many employees.
+These benefits provide financial security for a disabling illness or injury.
 While many employers offer LTD coverage as part of their benefits package, the claims process can often be complicated and frustrating, and many claims are denied.

 What Is ERISA?

-Unfortunately, insurance companies often deny long term disability insurance claims.
-Reasons include insufficient medical evidence, procedural errors, or disputes over the definition of disability.
+Other reasons may include insufficient medical evidence, procedural errors, and disputes over the definition of disability.
 The good news is you can appeal.
 In such cases, ERISA attorneys can prove invaluable in navigating the appeals process.
 The most critical stage in an ERISA disability claim (and the best time to hire an LTD lawyer) is the appeal stage.

-The appeals process involves submitting additional evidence.
 Additional evidence may include updated medical records, expert opinions, or vocational assessments to support the claimant’s case.
-ERISA attorneys can help gather and organize this evidence.
 They can also draft persuasive appeal letters that articulate the claimant’s entitlement to benefits.

 The insurance company may uphold the denial of benefits.
 Once a claimant has exhausted their appeal rights, they may have no choice but to file a lawsuit in federal court.
 Working with an ERISA attorney during the appeals stages can be instrumental in building a solid foundation for a successful lawsuit.